In case you missed it:

 -Start with back plank

--Glue planks to cabinets and to each other
+-Glue planks to cabinets and to each

 -Weigh down with something heavy